Head Pain after Root Canal: Is It Common?

 How to Manage Head Pain after Root Canal?

-• Rest in a quiet, dark room.
-This can help calm down your headache.
+• Rest in a quiet room.

-• Avoid chewing on the side of your mouth that was treated.
+• Avoid chewing on the treated side.

-• Sleep with your head propped up on a pillow to relieve pressure.
+• Sleep with your head slightly elevated.

 Dental Implant Specials -